jy3119/Mars_Rover_2021/command/README.md

 To run the application on web:
 - go to site https://design-project-2-2021-summer-try2.netlify.app on Safari browser
+- cannot run secure WebSockets since domain name was not purchased

 To run the application on localhost:
 - Before proceeding, make sure that you have Node Js installed on your local machine.